 This is a classic mistake.

-You should instead leverage Facebook ads to target people at every stage of your marketing and sales funnel.
+You should instead leverage Facebook ads to target people at every stage of your PPC Funnel.
 Make sure that you use suitable tactics and messaging to capture the interest of your audience.

 Here’s what that means: